Leopold Mozart: Childhood and youth

 Mozart was born in Augsburg on 14 November 1719, son of Johann Georg Mozart, a bookbinder, and his second wife Anna Maria Sulzer.
-From an early age he sang as a choirboy.
+From an early age, Mozart sang as a choirboy.
 He attended a local Jesuit school, St. Salvator, where he studied logic, science, and theology, graduating magna cum laude in 1735.
-He studied then at the St. Salvator Lyzeum.
+Mozart studied then at the St. Salvator Lyzeum.

-While a student in Augsburg, he appeared in student theater productions as an actor and singer, and became a skilled violinist and organist.
+While a student in Augsburg, Mozart appeared in student theater productions as an actor and singer, and became a skilled violinist and organist.
 He also developed an interest, which he retained, in microscopes and telescopes.
-(Note: Records of the high-quality English optical instruments, made by Dollond of London, that he owned in later life appear in the public announcement of his estate sale, 15 September 1787, published in Deutsch 1965, pp296–297.)
+(Note: Records of the high-quality English optical instruments, made by Dollond of London, that he owned in later life appear in the public announcement of his estate sale, 15 September 1787, published in Deutsch 1965.)
 Although his parents had planned a career for Leopold as a Catholic priest, this apparently was not Leopold's own wish.
 An old school friend told Wolfgang Amadeus Mozart in 1777, "Ah he [Leopold] was a great fellow.
 My father thought the world of him.
 And how he hoodwinked the clerics about becoming a priest!"

-He withdrew from the St. Salvator Lyzeum after less than a year.
+Mozart withdrew from the St. Salvator Lyzeum after less than a year.
 Following a year's delay, he moved to Salzburg to resume his education, enrolling in November 1737 at the Benedictine University (now University of Salzburg) to study philosophy and jurisprudence.
-At the time Salzburg was the capital of an independent state within the Holy Roman Empire (the Prince-Archbishopric of Salzburg), now part of Austria.
+At the time, Salzburg was the capital of an independent state within the Holy Roman Empire (the Prince-Archbishopric of Salzburg), now part of Austria.
 Except for periods of travel, Leopold spent the rest of his life there.

 Leopold received the degree of Bachelor of Philosophy in 1738.
 However, in September 1739, he was expelled from the university for poor attendance, having "hardly attended Natural Science more than once or twice".